 My uncontainable creativity, inability to sit still, and forays into modelling, dancing and acting, inspired me to leave my early career as a teacher for the gypsy life of a performer.
-For twenty years I helped to create Visual Theatre shows—I wrote scripts and made masks and costumes—and performed with Centrepiece Productions all over Australasia as a dancer, mime and clown (see videos of our performances on Tahlia’s Masks).
+For twenty years I helped to create Visual Theatre shows—I wrote scripts and made masks and costumes—and performed with Centrepiece Productions all over Australasia as a dancer, mime and clown.
 When my daughter (now a videographer and graphic designer) went to high school, I gave it up for the more sedentary life of a creative arts teacher in a local high school where I stayed for five years.

-My fiction is inspirational and heart-warming magical realism and fantasy, always with an underlying thread of metaphysics and a touch or more of romance.
+My novels mix fantasy, reality, metaphysics, action and romance into transrealist, genre-bending experiences.
 I’m fascinated by perception and the nature of creativity, identity and reality itself.
 I paint with a light touch and aim to inspire readers to work with their mind and deal with their own life issues in a positive way.
-Though I’ve written five young adult novels, I now write for adults.
-I even have a book on writing out (The Elements of Active Prose: Writing Tips to Make Your Prose Shine) and are presently planning my first book on how to live a happy and fulfilling life.

-and share it with a lovely husband and a couple of cheeky Burmese cats.
+… and I share it with a lovely husband and a couple of cheeky Burmese cats.

-This picture is of Geroge, my first Burmese.
-He was essentially Twitchet the talking cat from the Diamond Peak Series, and there are many funny videos of him on my You Tube channel.
+This picture is of George, my first Burmese.
+He was essentially Twitchet the talking cat from the Diamond Peak Series, and there are many funny videos of him and my present cats in a playlist on my You Tube channel.